John B. Sanborn: Civil War

-Postbellum career
+Reconstruction era career

 Following the collapse of the Confederacy in the spring of 1865, Sanborn was ordered in June to report to Maj.
 Gen. John Pope in the Western frontier to help subdue hostile Indians.
 In September he, William Bent, and famed explorer Kit Carson were appointed as commissioners to negotiate a peace treaty with several tribes.
 Sanborn remarried in November 1865 to Anna Elmer Nixon.
 From February 1867 until 1869, Sanborn was a member of the Indian Peace Commission, an appointment confirmed by the U.S. Congress.
 Among his accomplishments was the negotiation of the Medicine Lodge Treaty.

 Sanborn commanded the District of the Upper Arkansas.
 He mustered out of the army in 1869 and returned to Minnesota.
 He resumed his partnership in the law firm of Sanborn, French and Lund.
 In 1872, he was elected to another term as a state representative and remained heavily involved in state politics and in various veterans organizations on both a state and national level.
 In 1874, he was involved in the Sanborn Contract scandal.
 He was again a state senator from 1891 until 1893.
 He married a third time, to Rachel Rice.

 In May 1903, Sanborn was elected as the president of the Minnesota Historical Society.
 He died in St. Paul a year later.

 His son, John B. Sanborn, Jr., also served in the Minnesota legislature and as a federal judge on the Eighth Circuit Court of Appeals.